JBlitzar/Text2Image/NOTES.md

 Jul 25:

 - Okay, it seems to have plateaued, in terms of loss and image quality.
 Interestinly, `run3` has converged just about the same as `run1`, but perhaps that shows the shortcomings of MSE as a loss metric.
 Should I get a FID evaluator up and running?
 So I've added that now.
-For reference, SOTA models get an FID of around 2.5 or 3 last I checked (Nevermind more like 1.5)
+For reference, SOTA models get an FID of 3 at the best on MSCOCO https://paperswithcode.com/sota/text-to-image-generation-on-coco
 - Also, thoughts on super resolution, which I will want eventually. https://arxiv.org/pdf/2405.14822v1 says that you literally hot-wire the diffusion model to have a bigger decoder, but freeze the original components, so its not a diffusion model then running through unet, its a diffusion unet with a bigger decoder.
+Its cost-effective and has faster training because you freeze most, add a bit, freeze most, add a bit, etc.